Villa Des Cent Regards – Montpellier, France - Atlas Obscura

 Entirely created out of concrete and recycled materials, the Villa also sports a lighthouse and a few other nautical themed additions.
 The castle also has its own vines on the property and a wine press that Victor used to make his own wine while he was still living in the place during the 1960s.

-Sadly, Victor died in 1970, leaving 20 years of masonry to rot in Montpellier.
+Sadly, Victor died in 1970, leaving 20 years of masonry unattended to causing it to deteriorate.
 For years, no one maintained the structure and it was mostly visited illegally by lovers and rambunctious youths.
 Finally fenced off in 1982 to prevent damage, the Villa continued to sit unoccupied until recently when work began to convert it into an art gallery and cultural space.
 Today it is maintained by a local gallery operator and hosts meetings and art shows.

 Community Contributors